- 7 minutes to read

 The Reports Panel displays the tests’ progress.

-Click in the Reports Panel to stop the test run.
+Click the Stop button on the Reports Panel to stop the test.

 Select a Run Configuration